Multilingualism Day 2025

 Online registration required (opens on 22 September)

 - Translation slam with the English Translation Unit – Come and put your translation skills to the test in this battle of wit and words!
-Language requirements: ability to work from either French, German, Italian or Spanish into C1 English.
+Language requirements: ability to work from either French, German or Spanish into C1 English.
 (This workshop will be held in English.)

 Online registration required (opens on 22 September)